 - Whisk together all ingredients other than coleslaw in a bowl until well combined.

 Do I have your mouth watering yet?
 Or even better, do I have you itching to book a vacation to Jamaica?!?

 If you’re looking for a bit of a healthier spin on a jerk recipe, check out Renee’s recipe for Jerk Shrimp with Quinoa & Peas.
 Same jerk heat with a little less guilt.

 One of my favourite parts of traveling is trying the local food.
-Even if you’re staying a resort there’s always an opportunity to try something new and if you’re like me, it gets you itching to be creative in the kitchen at home.
+This is the same whether you’re visiting a new country, like Jamaica, or just visiting somewhere new in the country that you live in.
+For example, some friends recently visited Houston, Texas, and found an amazing restaurant on a list of the best things to do there (click here to see it).
+Whenever they travel, food is involved… just like when I travel!
+Even if you’re staying at a resort, there’s always an opportunity to try something new and if you’re like me, it gets you itching to be creative in the kitchen at home.
 It’s a great way to relive some of your vacation memories.
 I know that I’ll be thinking about our awesome trip to Jamaica every time I whip up some of this jerk chicken.
 Ya mon.

 You can visit my friends at Expedia.ca to help you with the vacation part and don’t forget to think about food when you’re picking a destination.
 I mean, priorities right?